 Shipwrecks, Treasure Hunters and Archaeologists

 The bane of archaeologists and possibly the apex of adventure-seeking, treasure hunting has long fascinated questors.
 My research has uncovered not all treasure hunters are in it purely for the money.
-There are some who are on a more meaningful quest.
+There are some who are on a more meaningful holy grail-like quest.
 In fact, we sometimes find the seeker’s motivations complex, as is the case with divers like John Chatterton and John Mattera (more about them later!).